 Stats: For all roles: Agility before everything else, Mastery and crit are the weakest stats for DPS.

 - Main Hand Wpn DPS > Agility > Haste

 - Gem and enchant for Agility & Haste

 - Lethal: Use Wound, because of the heal debuff, otherwise Deadly (Note that a perk will change your Deadly into Instant.)

 - Non-lethal: Crippling or Leeching

 Basic Combat Rotations

-- Try to keep Slice and Dice up at all times, but it depends on the fight.
+- Try to keep Slice and Dice up at all times

 - Use 5 pt Eviscerates or Kidney Shots.